lleewwiiss/lleewwiiss/README.md

 I’m a full-stack developer who works primarily as a Machine Learning engineer.
 I have an interest in computer vision models, and more recently models used for financial trading.

 I have experience working on niche medical ML problems with some publications in medical journals and conferences.
 I am always open to new and exciting opportunities.
+5 years working at Maxwell Plus, where we did some awesome work (see [1] & [2]).
+I spent my time across AI research, ML + data engineering, infrastructure + devops and React/Flutter front-end work.

 <br/>